How Rent-to-Own Works

 Is there anything wrong with the property, such as extensive damage or liens?

-In addition to considering the points above, you should also thoroughly vet your landlord to make sure they are a reliable seller.
+In addition to considering the points above, you should also thoroughly vet your landlord.
+Make sure they are a reliable seller.
 Conduct a background report to check their trustworthiness and have a title search done to confirm they are the legal owners of the property.

 Should I enter a rent-to-own agreement?